Love/Hate (TV series): Production

 Commissioned by RTÉ Drama, it is produced by Octagon Films.
 The producers are Simon Massey, Suzanne McAuley, and James Flynn.
 Shooting for the first series began on 12 October 2009.
 The show is written by Stuart Carolan and initially directed by David Caffrey.
 The director of photography is Donal Gilligan and the show was filmed on the RED camera, a digital cinema camera, now the Arri Alexa.
 The production designer is Stephen Daly and the costume designer is Aisling Wallace Byrne.
 The show is edited by Dermot Diskin.

 The second series began filming in late March 2011 on location in Dublin.

 On 12 December 2011, RTÉ.ie reported that a third series was in development.
 On 17 January 2012 this was confirmed by RTÉ.

 On 18 December 2012, Irish Independent reported that "filming for the fourth series of Love/Hate is expected to get underway early in the New Year".
 The first episode of the fourth series was broadcast on 6 October 2013.
 In November 2013, RTÉ released Love/Hate season 4 on DVD.

-In September 2014, series 5 began airing on RTE1. it received high acclaim for its grittier storyline, something that some fans believed had been missing from the fourth series.
-The series finale was watched by over 1 million viewers and got rave reviews for ending it on a shocking cliffhanger, which included the killing of a much loved character.
+In September 2014, series 5 began airing on RTÉ One.
 The show was officially cancelled in 2017 when John Connors confirmed there would be no more episodes produced, despite early reports that the show would return for a sixth series following a year long hiatus.
 The fifth series was released on DVD the day after the finale episode aired.

 In 2015, it was announced that the show would be released onto Netflix and dubbed into French and German.

 In 2025, John Connors stated that a new season was due to enter production later in the year, however according to RTÉ there are 'no plans' to return it.